I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/ns-wdfdevice-_wdf_device_pnp_capabilities.md

 The port number.

-`DockDevice`

-A WDF_TRI_STATE-typed value that indicates, if set to <b>WdfTrue</b>, that the device is a docking station.

-`EjectSupported`

-A WDF_TRI_STATE-typed value that indicates, if set to <b>WdfTrue</b>, that the device can be ejected from its slot.
-(This capability enables ejecting a device from its slot, not ejecting media from a device.)

-`HardwareDisabled`

-A WDF_TRI_STATE-typed value that indicates, if set to <b>WdfTrue</b>, that the device is disabled.

-`LockSupported`

-A <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_tri_state.md">WDF_TRI_STATE</a>-typed value that indicates, if set to <b>WdfTrue</b>, that the device can be locked in its slot to prevent ejection.
-(This capability disables ejecting a device from its slot, not ejecting media from a device.)
-For more information about WDF_TRI_STATE-typed values, see the following Remarks section.

-`NoDisplayInUI`

-A WDF_TRI_STATE-typed value that indicates, if set to <b>WdfTrue</b>, that Device Manager should not display the device.

-`Removable`

-A WDF_TRI_STATE-typed value that indicates, if set to <b>WdfTrue</b>, that the device can be removed while the system is running.
-If <b>Removable</b> is set to <b>WdfTrue</b> and <b>SurpriseRemovalOK</b> is set to <b>WdfFalse</b>, users should use the system's Unplug or Eject Hardware program.

-`SilentInstall`

-A WDF_TRI_STATE-typed value that indicates, if set to <b>WdfTrue</b>, that Device Manager should not display dialog boxes during installation of the device.

-`Size`

-The size, in bytes, of this structure.

-`SurpriseRemovalOK`

-A WDF_TRI_STATE-typed value that indicates, if set to <b>WdfTrue</b> (and if <b>Removable</b> is also set to <b>WdfTrue</b>), that users can remove the device without using the system's Unplug or Eject Hardware program.

 `UINumber`

 A number that is associated with the device and can be displayed in user interfaces.
 This number is typically a user-perceived slot number, such as a number printed next to the slot on the board or some other number that helps the user locate the device.
 If <b>UINumber</b> is unknown, or if supplying a number would not assist the user in identifying the device's location, the driver sets this value to -1.

-`UniqueID`

-A WDF_TRI_STATE-typed value that indicates, if set to <b>WdfTrue</b>, that the device's instance ID is unique to the entire system.
-If <b>UniqueID</b> is set to <b>WdfFalse</b>, the instance ID is unique only to the device's bus.
-For more information about instance IDs, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/device-identification-strings">Device Identification Strings</a>.

 ## Remarks
 Several members use the <a href="..\wudfddi_types\ne-wudfddi_types-_wdf_tri_state.md">WDF_TRI_STATE</a> type.
 For these members, a value of <b>WdfTrue</b> indicates that the device supports the capability and a value of <b>WdfFalse</b> indicates it does not.
 A value of <b>WdfUseDefault</b> indicates the framework will use the value that a driver lower in the stack provided.
 For example, if a bus driver specifies <b>WdfTrue</b> for <b>LockSupported</b> and the device's function driver specifies <b>WdfUseDefault</b>, the framework stores <b>WdfTrue</b> for the capability.